Adopted February 22, 1992

 Section 3.
 Annual Meeting.
 The annual convention of the Association shall be known as the Annual Meeting, and shall be held at a time and place the Board of Directors shall determine, and at which time the Council shall meet.

 Section 4.
 Official Call.
-The official call to the Annual Meeting giving the time and place of the meeting(s) of the Council shall be mailed to the address of record of each member society at least 30 days in advance of the Annual Meeting.
+The official call to the Annual Meeting giving the time and place of the meeting(s) of the Council shall be mailed or sent electronically to the address of record of each member society at least 30 days in advance of the Annual Meeting.

 Section 5.
 Quorum.
 A quorum for the transaction of business at meetings of the Council shall be the official representatives of a majority of the active voting member societies of the Association.